POINT-COUNTERPOINT - IS ALL THE LICENSING OF CELEBRITIES IN THE HOME FURNISHING’S CATEGORY WORTH IT?

 CONSUMERS DO NOT BUY INTO IT & DON’T CARE!

-A license almost always leads to better marketing at retail because there is a contract that requires it.
-Yes, in a perfect world, manufacturers would add a 10% advertising royalty or marketing fee to their OWN bill of materials.
-Nearly every other industry does this to support their marketing efforts.
 Here’s why furniture manufacturers don’t.
 The barriers to entry and the real product differences in this category are very low.
 There are certain merchandising price points that manufacturers need to hit.
 If they don’t, there are plenty of competitors that do.
 And, a manufacturer is lucky to make a 5% net operating profit.
 Their thinking is, if they put this into marketing they won’t make any money at all.
 Without something special like a license, they can’t reconcile the premium price.

 Having the license forces manufacturers to build marketing into the cost.
 Along with the new products, there is advertising, point-of-sale, in-store events and training the come with the territory–which are often the real differentiators!